Bakrog/subtask2/README.md

 2. `security-review` command
 3. `perf-review` command

-When ALL complete, the main agent gets the `return` prompt.
+When ALL complete, the main session gets the `return` prompt.

 ### With custom arguments per command